 From 24 to 25 June 2014, in the Main Lecture Theatre of the Arts Building, University of Birmingham

-To mark the launch of an archive of the Centre for Contemporary Cultural Studies at the University of Birmingham, this conference will reflect on the influence and legacies of the CCCS, both inside the academy and beyond.
+To mark the launch of an archive of the Centre for Contemporary Cultural Studies at the University of Birmingham, this conference reflected on the influence and legacies of the CCCS, both inside the academy and beyond.
 Following Richard Hoggart’s pioneering decision to embark on the research of popular culture, and the subsequent appointment

 What was the influence of the Centre’s work on the development of cultural studies as an international discipline?
 How has the Centre influenced other disciplines across the arts and humanities?